enesyue/y-env/README.md

    127.0.0.1 www.ykk-template.local
    ```

-   In Linux systems you will find it under '/etc/hosts'.
-In a Windows 10 machine you will probably find it under 'C:\Windows\System32\drivers\etc' and you can open/edit it with the Notepad.
-If you cannot save the file, try opening the Notepad as Administrator.
-For other systems, you will need to ask google to give you the hint where the hosts file is located. :)
+   You will find it under 'C:\Windows\System32\drivers\etc' on Windows (open as administrator).
+   './etc/hosts' on mac & linux.

 10. Now you can use any browser to access your application using http://ykk-template.local/.
 As the hostname is set up in your system and hosted in your system (inside a docker container) it is not published on the internet.
 Only your machine/system will be able to access this url.
-11. Now you are good to go.
-To access the website go to: http://ykk-template.local
+11. To access the website go to: http://ykk-template.local
 12. To access the WordPress admin got to: http://ykk-template.local/wp/wp-admin
 13. To access the PHPMyAdmin go to: http://ykk-template.local:8080